-The AD9523 contains an internal EEPROM (nonvolatile memory).
+The AD9523-1 contains an internal EEPROM (nonvolatile memory).
 The EEPROM can be programmed by the user to create and store a user-defined register setting file when the power is off.
 This setting file can be used for power-up and chip reset as a default setting.
 The EEPROM size is 512 bytes.
-Descriptions of the EEPROM registers that control EEPROM operation can be found in Table 58 and Table 59.
+See Table 58 and Table 59 for descriptions of the EEPROM registers that control EEPROM operation.

-During the data transfer process, the write and read registers are generally not available via the serial port, except for one readback bit: STATUS\EEPROM (Register 0xB00[0]).
+During the data transfer process, the write and read registers are generally not available via the serial port, except for one readback bit: Status\EEPROM (Register 0xB00, Bit 0).

-To determine the data transfer state through the serial port in SPI mode, users can read the value of the STATUS\EEPROM bit (1 = data transfer in process, and 0 = data transfer complete).
+To determine the data transfer state through the serial port in SPI mode, users can read the value of the Status\EEPROM bit (1 = data transfer in process and 0 = data transfer complete).

-In IC mode, the user can address the AD9523 slave port with the external IC master (send an address byte to the AD9523).
-If the AD9523 responds with a no acknowledge bit, the data transfer was not received.
-If the AD9523 responds with an acknowledge bit, the data transfer process is complete.
-The user can monitor the STATUS\EEPROM bit or use Register 0x232[4] to program the STATUSO pin to monitor the status of the data transfer (see Table 55).
+In IC mode, the user can address the AD9523-1 slave port with the external IC master (send an address byte to the AD9523-1).
+If the AD9523-1 responds with a no acknowledge bit, the data transfer was not received.
+If the AD9523-1 responds with an acknowledge bit, the data transfer process is complete.
+The user can monitor the Status\EEPROM bit or use Register 0x232, Bit 4, to program the STATUS0 pin to monitor the status of the data transfer (see Table 55).